A guide to product strategy: Frameworks and examples - LogRocket Blog

 Definition of purpose

-Most strategy frameworks don’t separate Purpose from Mission, and many companies don’t differentiate Vision and Mission.
-Defining Purpose, Mission, Vision as distinct decision-forcing statements is a key benefit of this model.
+Most strategy frameworks don’t separate purpose from mission, and many companies don’t differentiate vision and mission.
+Defining purpose, mission, and vision as distinct decision-forcing statements is a key benefit of this model.

 Go build things that matter!